-Good conductors, such as copper (Cu ), silver (Ag ), and gold (Au ) can conduct electricity with little resistance because they only have one valence electrons (electrons on the out-most layer of the atom) which is only loosely bound to the atom and can easily become freely movable (free electrons) to conduct electricity.
+Good conductors, such as copper (Cu ), silver (Ag ), and gold (Au ) can conduct electricity with little resistance because the atoms have only one electron on the out-most layer or shell, called valence electron (VE), which is only loosely bound to the atom and can easily become a free electron freely movable under an applied voltage to conduct electricity.

 On the other hand, insulators do not conduct electricity as no free electrons exist in the material.

-The conductivity of those elements with four valence electrons is not as good as the conductors but still better than the insulators, and they are given the name semiconductors.
+The conductivity of those elements with four valence electrons in the carbon group is not as good as the conductors but still better than the insulators, and they are given the name semiconductors.
 The two semiconductors of great importance are silicon (Si ) and germanium (Ge ), both of which have four valence electrons.
-Their crystal structure (lattice) has a tetrahedral pattern with each atom sharing one valence electron with each of its four neighbors (covalent bonds).
+Their crystal structure lattice has a tetrahedral pattern with each atom sharing one valence electron with each of its four neighbors to form the covalent bonds.

 If an electron gains enough thermal energy (1.1 eV for Si or 0.7 eV for Ge), it may break the covalent bond and becomes a free electron of negative charge, while leaving a vacancy or a hole of positive charge.
 In an electric field, a free electron may move to a new location to fill a hole there, i.e., both such electrons and holes contribute to electrical conduction.
 Such crystal is called intrinsic semiconductor.